 The inductor design requires that the regulator output voltage measured at the CPU pins drops when the output current increases.
-The specified voltage drop corresponds to a dc output resistance ( $R_O$ ).
+The specified voltage drop corresponds to a dc output resistance (R_O).

 The output current is measured by summing the currents of the resistors monitoring the voltage across each inductor and by passing the signal through a low-pass filter.
-This summer-filter is implemented by the CS amplifier that is configured with resistors $R{PH(X)}$ (summer), and $R{CS}$ and $C{CS}$ (filter).
-The output resistance of the regulator is set by the following equations:
+This summer-filter is implemented by the CS amplifier that is configured with resistors $R{PH(X)}$ (summer), and R{CS} and C{CS} (filter).
+The output resistance of the regulator is set by the following equations, where R_L is the DCR of the output inductors: